 Tuition information is accurate for the current academic year (2018-19) and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

-The total MPH program (course-based) tuition listed above is assessed at a rate of $686.87 per class for domestic students and $1030.30 for international students.
-Students pay tuition by the number of classes they take each term.
-Tuition increases each year.
+The total MPH program (course-based) tuition listed above is assessed at set rates for domestic students and for international students.
+Rates are based on three-credit courses.
+Students pay tuition related to the number of courses they take each term.

 Click here for information about funding.

-- A four-year bachelor’s or higher degree, from a recognized college or university in health sciences, life sciences, social science or business
+- A minimum of a four-year bachelor’s or higher degree, from a recognized college or university in health sciences, life sciences, social science or business

-- A minimum Cumulative Weighted Average of 70% for the last two years of undergraduate study (e.g. 60 credit units)
+- A minimum Cumulative Weighted Average of 70% for the last two years of study is required in order for students to apply

 - Demonstrated ability for independent thought, advanced study and research